andrepanis/Cloud-Network/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - TODO: What is the main advantage of automating configuration with Ansible?

--The advantage of using an automated configuration with Ansible is that run multiple commands by inputting them in a playbook.
+-The advantage of using an automated configuration with Ansible is that it can run multiple commands by inputting them in a playbook.

 The playbook implements the following tasks:
 - TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.